dougbutner/web-4/README.md

 - Possibly abandoning biometric system presented here
 - Communities running on web 4
 - Governments benefiting from web 4
+- Organizations using web 4

 ## **Phase Four**
 > Geo-social systems

 **Information entropy** is added to the systems where it can be of use.
 For example, this could make a person's (anonymous) voting record less knowable over time by increasing the amount of CPU time needed to associate one vote with another.

-**GeoSocial layers** are being used as a replacement for representative government where it is the will of the people.
+**Geo-social systems** are being used as a replacement for representative government where it is the will of the people.
 Voter informedness is measured and known, as are the exact desires of the people.
 This creates collaboration and a renewed faith in democracy, and a feeling of belongingness and appreciation for each individual.

 **Phase 4 Action Points**:
 - Building and operating geo-social systems for the benefit of society and any collaborating group